MaggieAppleton/invenntion/README.md

 - enter their OpenAI API key to make requests
   - make sure that API key isn't stored or exposed to 3rd parties
 - enter two words or sentences.
-Max length 140 characters.
+Max length 100 characters.
 - click a button/area that triggers the combination action: sends a request to OpenAI
+  - use text-davinici-003
+  - return three options, each less than 180 characters
 - see a loading animation while the request is resolving
 - see the returned results
 - be able to swipe/scroll/click through the three returned results